Ankush-Kumar421/SQL---Marketing-Attribution---CoolTShirts/README.md

 # SQL---Marketing-Attribution---CoolTShirts
 This project is part of the Codecademy course on SQL.
 In this project, I used SQL, UTM parameters, and touch attribution to draw insights for a company called CoolTShirts.
-There are three files:
+The following files are:
 1. Powerpoint presentation – Contains my analysis is communicated to the audience.
 2. Excel file – Contains my detailed analysis in tables and graphs forms.
 3. SQL file – Contains my queries are used in generating the data to be analyzed.